 Coloring and cutting will happen a lot in your child’s kindergarten classroom.
 Allow your child to practice using crayons and scissors at home before starting school to help them be successful.
 Learning to cut out shapes or on straight lines and coloring pictures neatly (i.e. no scribble scrabble coloring) will help them develop their fine motor skills and the basic skills needed for school.

-- Have your child practice cutting with scissors by cutting pictures from magazines, cutting coupons, etc.
+- Practice cutting with scissors by cutting pictures from magazines, cutting coupons, etc.

-- Have your child practice coloring within the lines neatly when using crayons, markers, and paint.
+- Try coloring within the lines neatly when using crayons, markers, and paint.

 - Have your child draw simple pictures (self portrait, family portrait, house, etc.)